jdh-observer/BHmHNQKJaSWT/article.md

 By the 1970s and 1980s, the neighbouring terms suggest that parliamentary discussions of the Wehrmacht increasingly shift from practical to historical contexts.
 The terms “Legion Condor,” “Waffen-SS,” and “Reichswehr” show a high degree of similarity to “Wehrmacht.”
 Other closely related terms include “Nazi,” references to Prussia and imperial Germany, and several historical dates.
 By the 1990s, the trend of contextualizing the Wehrmacht within Nazi discourse in parliamentary speeches becomes dominant, coinciding with the second frequency peak.
 “Hitler” and several other terms related to Nazism and fascism appear among the top ten.
 In contrast to earlier periods, discussions now explicitly highlight the illegitimacy of German military conduct in general, as indicated by terms like “Vernichtungskrieg” and “Widerstandskämpfer.”
 Additionally, the presence of Eduard Dietl’s name (“Dietl”) underscores the legislature's concern with continuities between the Wehrmacht and the Bundeswehr.
 The issue of renaming Bavarian barracks that had been named after Dietl — a general widely believed to have been a staunch supporter of Nazism and a war criminal — was raised multiple times in the legislature.
 The end of the Cold War may have contributed to shifting law makers attention to these symbolic questions, as matters of defence policy and procurement became less urgent.
 In the last recent time frames, the trends of the 1990s persist, but the Wehrmacht is placed even more directly in the context of genocide, as reflected by terms such as “Konzentrationslager,” “KZ,” and “Auschwitz.”

-In summary, the contexts for debating the Wehrmacht in the Bundestag shifted, as evidenced by the term’s nearest neighbors.
+In summary, the contexts for debating the Wehrmacht in the Bundestag shifted, as evidenced by the term’s nearest neighbours.
 In the immediate post-war period, references to the Wehrmacht centred around military and organizational terms.
 However, by the 1970s, the Wehrmacht was increasingly situated within historical contexts, ultimately emphasizing Nazi crimes by the 1990s.

 ### Semantic shift